Automattic/jetpack/readme.txt

 * Search: add hook to get_filters() to allow the use of custom filters.
 * SSO: offer message introducing the feature to new users.
 * Stats: improve the design of the Stats dashboard widget.
+* Widgets: add filter to set DoNotTrack in Twitter Timeline widget.
 * WordPress.com REST API: add new option to set sites to private.

 **Improved compatibility**